Froxzen/Sorting-Algorithm/README.md

 # Sorting Algorithm Visualizer

-A program created with Vanilla Javascript.
-It allows you to visualize the Bubble Sort algorithm in action.
+A program created with Vanilla Javascript which allows you to visualize the Bubble Sort algorithm in action.
 You can generate a new dataset, change its size, and adjust the speed of the visualization.

 ## Live Demo